gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

       version: 1.78.0
 ```

-By using the `version` parameter one can choose the UI5 version which will used when `ui5 serve` is executed.
+By using the `version` parameter one can choose the UI5 version which will used when `npx fiori run` is executed.

 ### **3. Serve Static**